-A springtime tradition since 2002, the Daffodil Breakfast celebrates individuals and organizations whose dedication to their neighborhood and city exemplifies the Daffodil Project’s spirit of volunteerism and stewardship.
-The Breakfast helps to fund NY4P's work through the Daffodil Project.
+A springtime tradition since 2002, the Daffodil Breakfast celebrates individuals and organizations whose dedication to their neighborhood and city exemplifies The Daffodil Project’s spirit of volunteerism and stewardship.
+The Breakfast helps to fund NY4P's work through The Daffodil Project.

-Sports and Arts in Schools Foundation (SASFNY)
+Lynden B. Miller Citywide Daffodil Award: Sports and Arts in Schools Foundation (SASFNY)

 Bronx: Friends of Soundview Park